Prophet Song Summary, Characters and Themes

 Summary

-Eilish Stack, a biologist living in Dublin with her husband Larry and their four children—Mark, Molly, Bailey, and infant Ben—finds her life turned upside down when Ireland succumbs to a tyrannical government.
+Eilish Stack, a biologist living in Dublin with her husband Larry and their four children—Mark, Molly, Bailey, and baby Ben—leads a quiet, structured life until everything begins to unravel.

-Eilish’s personal struggles deepen with her father Simon’s worsening dementia and the increasing instability in the city.
-Maeve, a member of an underground resistance network, offers to help smuggle Eilish and her family out of Ireland, but Eilish refuses, still holding onto the hope that Larry and Mark will return.
+A glimmer of escape appears when Maeve, a member of a resistance network, offers to smuggle Eilish and her children out of the country.
+But Eilish refuses—still clinging to the hope that Larry and Mark will come home.

 Characters